yuhr/routets/README.md

 - No lock-in to a specific architecture; MPA or SPA, SSR or CSR, etc.
 - Use of Web standard APIs

 So, `routets` is deliberately less-featured.
-It just provides a basic building block for writing web servers in Deno, leveraging Create Your Own™ style of experience.
+It just provides a basic building block for writing web servers in TypeScript, leveraging Create Your Own™ style of experience.

+`routets` primarily targets Deno and Deno Deploy, but its core APIs (i.e. `Router` and `Route`) are meant to work across multiple runtimes.

 ## Basic Usage